tmtsoftware/icd/icd-web-server/README.md

 The subsystem and ICD versions published on GitHub are automatically listed and made available on demand.
 Use the *Upload* item to upload your own, unpublished ICD directory (choose for example, examples/NFIRAOS.
 Do the same for TCS).
-It is also possible to upload multiple directories at once.
+It is also possible to upload multiple subsystem or component directories at once.

-*Note that newer versions of Firefox, Safari and Chrome support uploading directories.
-For older browsers, you have to make a zip file of the directories to upload.*

 Any validation or upload errors or warnings will be displayed in the browser window.

 After uploading, click "Select" and select the subsystem (for example, NFIRAOS) from the Subsystem menu to view the API.
-To view an ICD between two subsystems, select a target subsystem as well, or select an ICD from the ICD menu, if one has been published.
+To view an ICD between two subsystems, select a second subsystem as well, or select an ICD from the ICD menu, if one has been published.
 Use the arrow button between the two subsystems to change the order.